iPhone XS review: Great phone. Nice camera. But wait for iPhone XR

 Adjustable background depth in portrait mode is there, if you want it

-The big camera upgrade for 2017's iPhone X and iPhone 8 Plus ($1,300 at Amazon Marketplace) was portrait mode, which delivers DSLR-style headshots: focused face in the foreground, with an out-of-focus background.
+The big camera upgrade for 2017's iPhone X and iPhone 8 Plus ($1,399 at Apple) was portrait mode, which delivers DSLR-style headshots: focused face in the foreground, with an out-of-focus background.
 Known as "bokeh," this effect has been a must-have feature in every phone camera since.

 For the 2018 models, Apple now also uses software to let you adjust background focus after you've shot a photo.
 Third-party apps already offer similar manipulation, and other phones such as the Samsung Galaxy S9 and LG G7 have shipped with blur adjustment first.
 Apple's post-shot bokeh looks sharp -- it's been getting better by degrees thanks to software tweaks since Apple introduced it in beta last year -- but you have to be in Portrait mode to get it, which I don't often make my default because of its specific distance needs.
 Still, those of you who want even more customization when getting that perfect shot of a loved one -- or a pet! -- will have plenty to play with here.